Cathy Rojas: Early life

-Rojas was born in the early 1990s to two Colombian immigrants in Queens, New York.
+Rojas was born in 1991 to two Colombian immigrants in Queens, New York.
 She speaks English and Spanish.
 Her father was an auto body painter, and her mother a housekeeper.
 She experienced racism from a young age, and in public school was made aware of the fact that students were expelled or arrested instead of being offered the mental health services.
 Rojas became a socialist after reading The Autobiography of Malcolm X in high school.
 She worked as a hostess, a waitress, a bartender, and a cook before becoming a teacher.

 Mayoral campaign

 Rojas launched her mayoral campaign on June 28, 2021, in front of the First Spanish United Methodist Church in East Harlem, a church known for its occupation by the Young Lords in 1969.
 She ran on a hard leftist and socialist platform.

 Rojas did not qualify for the mayoral debates due to her poor fundraising numbers, and led a protest where the debate was held.

 Rojas was endorsed by Julia Salazar, a New York state senator, former City Council candidates Moumita Ahmed and Carolyn Tran, and Kristin Richardson Jordan, an activist and council member.

 Rojas received 27,982 votes, or 2.49% in the election, which was easily won by Democrat Eric Adams.
+The vote total was the highest of any Socialist or left wing candidate, since 1953 and the highest percentage since 1949.